salty-seaweed/travel-agency/RAILWAY_DEPLOYMENT_INSTRUCTIONS.md

 This will add the `hide_price` field to the `ResortRoomType` model in production.

-## Step 3: Run the Resort Creation Script
+## Step 2: Create Resorts (Data Only)

-Run the management command to create all 8 resorts with 83 accommodation types:
+Run the management command to create all 18 resorts with 161 accommodation types:

 ```bash
 railway run python manage.py create_resorts_with_images